Nickoranteng/Heroes-of-Pymoli/README.md

 # User Story
-* As Lead Analyst for an independent gaming company, ive been assigned the task of analyzing the data for the most recent fantasy game Heroes of Pymoli.
+* As a Lead Analyst for an independent gaming company, i've been assigned the task of analyzing the data for the most recent fantasy game Heroes of Pymoli.
 * This Game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.

 ## Objective
-* I generated a report that breaks down the game's purchasing data into meaningful insights.
+* To generated a report that breaks down the game's purchasing data into meaningful insights.
 * Total Number of Players.
 * Calculate Number of Unique Items.
 * Average Purchase Price.